THE IDEA

 Stop trying to design outcomes directly and start designing the conditions from which good outcomes can emerge.
 This means paying attention to three things: the rules of interaction (incentives, norms, processes), the connections between parts (who talks to whom, how information flows), and the diversity of the parts (homogeneous systems produce less interesting emergence).

-When you see behaviour you don’t like in a system, resist the urge to blame individuals.
+When you see behaviour you don’t like, resist the urge to blame individuals.
 Ask instead: what are the interactions that are producing this?
 The answer will almost always be structural, not personal.

 When you see behaviour you do like, don’t take it apart to figure out which piece is responsible.
 That’s like pulling a starling out of a murmuration to study what makes it beautiful.
 The beauty is in the flock.